South African authors | South African Publishing companies

 We have published 1 book by Andrew De Klerk :

-International Rugby Encyclopedia - R195.00
+International Rugby Encyclopedia

-Andrew de Klerk, with his almost pathological passion for rugby football, was born in 1979, and grew up in the small educational town of Grahamstown in the Eastern Cape Province of South Africa where Saturday-morning rugby matches were strongly attended and vociferously supported by the locals.
+With his almost pathological passion for rugby football, was born in 1979, and grew up in the small educational town of Grahamstown in the Eastern Cape Province of South Africa where Saturday-morning rugby matches were strongly attended and vociferously supported by the locals.

 He was educated at St Andrew's, Graeme College and Rhodes University in Grahamstown.
 He has a BSc (Hons) in Geology from Rhodes and a Diploma in Environmental Engineering from WITS in Johannesburg.
 His job as an environmental geologist takes him all over the world, which has provided him with some unique opportunities between flights to visit and research international rugby matches, stadiums, museums, players and administrators, in his never-ending quest for the tiniest detail of a perhaps long-forgotten test match.